-In rural Punjab and Haryana ‘ Sarson Ka Saag ‘ and ‘ Bajra Khichdi’ is staple in winters as it keeps you warm through out the day.
-Since, both Haryana and Punjab are agricultural states, they grow the maximum amount of sarson (Mustard) in the country, which is used in oils, and the leaves are used in households.
+In rural Punjab and Haryana, ‘ Sarson Ka Saag ‘ and ‘ Bajra Khichdi’ is a staple in winters as it keeps you warm throughout the day.
+Since, both Haryana and Punjab are agricultural states, they grow the maximum amount of Sarson (Mustard) in the country, which is used in oils, and the leaves are used in households.
 Farmers usually eat these for breakfast as it keeps you full for a longer time when working in fields.

 Every household has their own way of making this dish.
-Even 50 years ago, this was cooked in earthen pots in earthen ovens with cow dung cakes as fuel for 4 hours for it to get the authentic flavor.
-Now mostly this is made on hobs and gas flames.
+Even 50 years ago, this was cooked in earthen pots in earthen ovens with cow dung cakes as fuel for 4 hours for it to get the authentic flavour.
+Now mostly this is made of hobs and gas flames.

 Saag 0.5 kg (mustard leaves)

 Masoor dal 50 gms (red lentils) (alternatively use chickpea lentils or black lentil)

 Turmeric powder 1 teaspoon

 Garlic 1 tablespoon